 Your help could further MMSA’s vision of a brighter STEM future for the State of Maine and the nation.
 Today, I ask you to support MMSA and become a part of the movement to support exciting new ways for our youth to learn about science, technology, engineering, and math.

-WeatherBlur Next Generation is an exciting project funded by a three-year cyberlearning grant from the National Science Foundation.
-The project continues work by a previous WeatherBlur project to enhance understanding of how non-hierarchical online learning communities can enable deep, authentic community learning within co-created citizen science projects.
+WeatherBlur is an exciting project funded by the National Academies of Sciences, Engineering, and Medicine.
+The project continues work by previous WeatherBlur projects to bring together students, educators, scientists and community members across varying communities and educational settings.
+These community stakeholders work toward a common goal to help their communities thrive and enable deep, authentic community learning within co-created citizen science projects.
 The WeatherBlur program has been redesigned to be applied to a broader range of citizen science projects in a variety of contexts and thereby broaden participation.